Strike-Modifications/Paleto-Bay-Police-Station-Exterior-Update/README.md

 ### Terms of Service

-By using [Service Name], you agree to the following terms:
+By using this map, you agree to the following terms:

 1. **Non-commercial Use:** You may not sell, trade, or exchange for money, goods, or other items of value.

 2. **No Modification:** You may not edit, modify, or alter without explicit permission from Strike Modifications.

-3. **Disclaimer of Liability:** Strike Modifications is not responsible for any issues, damages, or disruptions caused by the use of [Service Name] in your server.
-By using [Service Name], you acknowledge and accept any associated risks.
+3. **Disclaimer of Liability:** Strike Modifications is not responsible for any issues, damages, or disruptions caused by the use of maps in your server.
+By using Strike Modifications, you acknowledge and accept any associated risks.

 By continuing to use this map, you affirm that you have read, understood, and agreed to these terms of service.